8hcraft/Botanica-project/Botanica Project description.md

 * Bug spray -
 * Hacksaw -
 * Lightning rod -
+* Harvesting multitool - mega knife that have everything inside of it for harvesting and seed extracting procedures;
 * Custom tree skins that will be availible to be rolled out by the community after succesful proposals accepted by the DAO.

 * **+More